Jeanette Hegg Duestad

 Jeanette Hegg Duestad (born 11 January 1999) is a Norwegian sport shooter.
-Her achievements include winning an individual gold medal in rifle shooting at the 2022 and 2025 ISSF World Shooting Championships, as well as team gold medals in 2022 and 2023.
+Her achievements include winning individual gold medal in rifle shooting at both the 2022 and 2025 ISSF World Shooting Championships, as well as team gold medals in 2022 and 2023.

 Biography

 Duestad was born in Tønsberg on 11 January 1999.

 2021

 At the 2021 European Shooting Championships she won an individual bronze medal in 50 m rifle 3 positions.
 Further, she won a silver medal in 50 m rifle 3 positions team, along with Katrine Lund and Jenny Stene.

 She represented Norway at the 2020 Summer Olympics in Tokyo 2021, where she placed fourth in women's 10 metre air rifle.

 2022

 At the 2022 European 25/50 m Events Championships, she won a gold medal in 50m rifle 3 positions mixed team, together with Jon-Hermann Hegg.

 She won an individual gold medal in 300 m rifle 3 positions at the 2022 ISSF World Shooting Championships, ahead of Sarina Hitz and Elin Ahlin.
-She placed fourth in 300 m rifle prone, missing the bronze with a short margin.
-She won a gold medal in 300 m rifle 3 positions team, with team mates Katrine Lund and Jenny Vatne, defeating a Swiss team in the final.
+She placed fourth in 300 m rifle prone, missing the bronze by a narrow margin.
+She won a gold medal in 300 m rifle 3 positions team, with team mates Katrine Lund and Jenny Vatne, defeating the Swiss team in the final.
 With the same team, she also won gold medal in 300 m rifle prone team.
 She won a bronze medal in 50 m rifle 3 positions, behind winner Miao Wanru and silver medalist Jenny Stene.
 On the final day of the championships she won her fourth gold medal, in 300 m rifle prone mixed team, together with Simon Claussen.